What to eat with irritable colon?

 The diet for irritable colon or irritable bowel syndrome (IBS) consists of following an adequate diet to improve or reduce the symptoms of abdominal pain and intestinal disorders produced by the irritable bowel.

-On the other hand, given this disease has a strong psychological or emotional component, in addition to food is necessary to perform relaxation activities, such as yoga, mindfulness or meditation.
+On the other hand, given this disease has a strong psychological or emotional component, in addition to food is necessary to perform relaxation activities

 As effective therapies in irritable bowel:

 - Satisfactory medical and psychological treatment

 - Reduce stress or treat the emotional cause of the disease

 - Healthy diet, daily exercise and healthy lifestyle